Fully powered, high-density, EEG and fNIRS with Brain Products and NIRx

 Once the montage is defined and the cap is fitted, it is time for your participant to wear it.
 This procedure is the same as a normal EEG cap setup followed by an fNIRS cap setup.
 We would recommend first starting to reduce the impedance of the actiCAP slim electrodes with the use of BrainVision Recorder (click here for a detailed description or check this video).
 Then, the NIRx optodes can be fitted into the grommet holders and signal quality can be checked in NIRStar.

-Triggering and event synchronization
+Triggering and event synchronization via LSL

 Triggering and event synchronization are crucial to any type of co-registration since they allow you to precisely mark both your EEG and fNIRS data for online and offline analysis.
 When it comes to wired systems, triggers can be sent simultaneously to both the actiCHamp Plus and the NIRScout by means of the combination of two additional pieces of hardware: Brain Products’ TriggerBox and NIRx Parallel Port Replicator.
-The TriggerBox allows to receive the trigger from an external source (either from the stimulus presentation computer via USB, but also from another device such as a TMS stimulator, via BNC connector), and forward it with millisecond precision, from the “Amp” output port, to the Parallel Port Replicator, via the included DSUB25-to-LPT cable2.
+The TriggerBox allows to receive the trigger from an external source (either from the stimulus presentation computer via USB, but also from another device such as a TMS stimulator, via BNC connector), and forward it with millisecond precision, from the “Amp” output port, to the Parallel Port Replicator, via the included DSUB25-to-LPT cable.
 At this point, the Parallel Port Replicator reproduces the trigger and forwards it to the actiCHamp Plus and to the NIRScout, via the respective Trigger Cables, as outlined in the schematic diagram above.

-2 Please note that the Amp port of the TriggerBox, uses a modified version of the traditional LPT port, which we call DSUB25.
+Note: The Amp port of the TriggerBox, uses a modified version of the traditional LPT port, which we call DSUB25.
 As described in the TriggerBox manual, the main difference is that the Pin 24 of the Amp port of the TriggerBox supplies 5V.
 Using a traditional LPT-to-LPT cable or a modified DSUB25-to-SUB25 does not allow communication between the TriggerBox and devices with a traditional LPT port, such as the NIRx Parallel Port Replicator.
 In order to enable such compatibility, as of November 2019, TriggerBox kits are delivered with a DSUB25-to-LPT cable.
 If you already possess a TriggerBox, please check with your distributor whether you have the correct cable.

 Data monitoring and recording